-Have you heard about the giant toilet in Columbus?
-It takes pride of place at kidscommons, a children’s museum and play destination situated in the heart of downtown Columbus.
+Have you heard about the giant toilet at kidscommons Columbus IN?
+It takes pride of place at this children’s museum and play destination situated in the heart of downtown Columbus.

 Time to explore the second level!
-You will find lots of tabletop toys such as Stickle bricks, magnets, and wheels.
+You will find many tabletop toys such as Stickle bricks, magnets, and wheels.
 This collection of activities is always rotating.
-Sometimes, they even have a giant chess board!
+Sometimes, they even have a giant chessboard!

 Learn the Inner Workings of a House

-By now you will have seen the ExploraHouse, our very favorite part of kidscommons.
-This structure has all the normal rooms an ordinary home would have, except the design of the exhibit allows children to learn about the inner-workings of a real house.
+By now you will have seen the ExploraHouse, our very favorite part of kidscommons Columbus IN.
+This structure has all the usual rooms an ordinary home would have, except the design of the exhibit allows children to learn about the inner workings of a real house.
 Opaque walls reveal plumbing and insulation.
 In the kitchen, children can explore temperature regulation by watching where the heat emits from their bodies.
 Where does the most heat escape?
 Which is the coolest part of our body?
 Children are also able to look in the cupboards and fridge while considering “What’s for dinner?”

 Don’t forget to travel down the pipes of the giant flushable toilet in the bathroom.
 I won’t go into that too much as I don’t want to spoil the surprise!